matt9527-marist/MyObsidianNotes/Machine Learning/014 Keras.md

 		Helps us avoid local minima.
 Momentum gives direction -> faster smoother movement, RMSProp adapts learning rate per parameter -> prevents overshooting, Adam = Momentum + RMSProp

 **Early Stopping**
+*Overfitting and Generalization*
+- Generalize from training examples to all possible inputs.
+- We do not want to undertrain, but overtraining is just as bad.
+	- One solution is #regularization.
+Shrink the parameters via a penalty term, and that way, we can ensure that we do not overfit.
+(L1 and L2)
+	-